b-hayes/CLI/readme.md

 Options are mapped to public class variables defined in your class.
-EG. If you want to have a --cats option for cats mode simply define the property `public cats` and then simply check if its true.
+EG. If you want to have a --cats option for cats mode simply define the property `public cats` and then simply check if it's true.
 ```php
 if($this->cats) { echo "Cat mode enabled!"; }
 ```